ssbc/ssb-meta-feeds-spec/README.md

 ## New feed format

-Changing to a new feed format could be implemented by adding a new feed to the state, adding a message pointing to the new feed as the last message and assigning the new feed as active.
+Changing to a new feed format could be implemented by adding a new feed to the meta feed state, and by adding a message to the old feed pointing to the new feed as the last message and assigning the new feed as active in the meta feed.

 In case of backwards compability with clients that does not support a newer feed format or in the case of only wanting to support newer feed